 MM: As you stated, there was no internet and, unlike today, not many understood food allergies so I ended up having a lot of arguments with people and doctors.
 There was so much misunderstanding about allergies and people didn't care for you the right way.
 From family members, friends, teachers, and even school nurses; they all thought they knew what they were talking about and doing.
 Or, there would be times people would see you when you were all rashed up and pull their kids away from you.
 I would try to explain to them that it was just eczema or a rash from an allergic reaction.
 Not many understood.

 It was hard.
 Most doctors wouldn't test you because they felt you were too young.
 After a couple of tries, I finally found a doctor that would test you and that was a big help.

 A: What measures did you take when we went places that would leave me exposed to my allergens?

 MM: I tried to always bring your own food.
 If there were pets, I made sure you took your medicine before and that we always had your inhaler with us.

-When possible, I called ahead to see if they could accommodate you in any way possible, whether it was with food or environmental.
+When possible, I called ahead to see if they could accommodate you in any way possible, whether it was with food or the environment.
 If not, I would pack a bag of safe food or a cooler bag if I was bringing stuff like your rice milk or dairy-free butter.
 In some places, the staff would question me, but once I explained why I needed to do this, most understood.

 A: What kind of anxiety did you face, if any?
 How did you overcome it?

 MM: That is a very big question and the answer to that is simple; you face anxiety every day as a mom, and more so when there is a challenge placed in your hands.
 You never overcome it.
 I will forever worry about it.